 A link to %this page% was e-mailed

-Cream the butter and the sugars in a mixer fitted with a paddle attachment until they are very light, about 5 minutes.
-Beat in the egg one at a time, mixing well.
+Cream the brown sugar, butter and granulated sugar in a mixer fitted with a paddle attachment on medium speed until very light, about 5 minutes.
+Beat in the egg, mixing well.
 Beat in the vanilla.
-Reduce the speed to low and add the flour mixture until combined.
+Reduce the speed to low, add the flour mixture and mix until combined.
 Fold in the chocolate chips.
-Wrap the dough with plastic and refrigerate for at least 24 hours and up to 48 hours.
+Wrap the dough in plastic wrap and refrigerate for at least 24 hours and up to 48 hours.

 Preheat the oven to 350 degrees F. Line 2 baking sheets with parchment.